andrecurvello/awsiot/README.md

     If your issues persist feel free to reach out to us at Micrium.
 Our contact info can be found [here](http://micrium.com/about/contact/).

-## Interacting with the RX63N via Mosquitto

-### Smart Home Gateway topic organization
+## Smart Home Gateway topic organization

 The Smart Home Gateway uses `com.ucos` as the top level for all MQTT messages.
 The last level of all MQTT topics in the Smart Home Gateway is the MAC address of the board.
 Using the MAC address gives us a uniquie way to identify each board.
 All data sent from the RX63N to AWS IoT uses a three level topic: `com.ucos/specific-topic/001122334455` where `001122334455` would be the board's MAC address.